 Participant, patient, caregiver, and community157 engagement influence and can improve the design and execution of clinical research, including efforts to enhance diversity and inclusion.
 Appropriate and meaningful engagement offers opportunities for outreach to individuals and communities including those underrepresented or underserved in research, to address priorities that are important for patients and potential participants, and to draw upon the perspectives of the very individuals for whom the research is intended.
-There is increased acknowledgement by clinical trial sponsors, researchers, and patient groups that patients and communities should be involved in decision-making and the design of studies.158 Progress can be accelerated by a concerted effort among investigators and their research teams, sponsors, clinicians, and others to develop and implement long-term, consistent, and bi-directional partnerships focused on active engagement with patients, potential participants and communities (see "Introduction to Logic Model," "Logic Model: Participant and Community Engagement" and "Participant and Community Engagement Potential Key Performance Indicators" in Toolkit).
+There is increased acknowledgement by clinical trial sponsors, researchers, and patient groups that patients and communities should be involved in decision-making and the design of studies.158 Progress can be accelerated by a concerted effort among investigators and their research teams, sponsors, clinicians, and others to develop and implement long-term, consistent, and bi-directional partnerships focused on active engagement with patients, potential participants and community Engagement" and "Participant and Community Engagement Potential Key Performace Indicators" in Toolkit).

 It is important to appreciate that direct engagement of patients, caregivers, and families can be complementary to that of patient advocacy groups and community-based organizations.
-It is sometimes difficult to determine when sufficient "patient input" has been captured, as individual patients and participants have their own unique perspectives, concerns, and burdens that need to be respected, but this should not deter sponsors from gathering patient perspectives.
-There are cultural differences as well that can be addressed (see Section 10.1 "Cultural considerations").
+It is sometimes difficult to determine when sufficient "patient input" has been captured, as individual patients and participants have their own unique perspectives, concerns, and burdens that need to be respected, but this should not deter sponsors from gathering patient